Aligned-Design/aligned_postd_1125/qa/FINAL_WEBSITE_VERIFICATION.md

 ## CONCLUSION

-**Aligned-20AI has achieved production-ready status** with a comprehensive final verification score of **100/100**.
+**POSTD has achieved production-ready status** with a comprehensive final verification score of **100/100**.
 All critical functionality has been tested and verified.
 The platform is **approved for immediate deployment** to production.

 **Recommendation**: Deploy immediately.
 All QA requirements met.
 All systems verified and operational.